Meal Plans and Grocery Shopping in a Large Family

 Costco: frozen chicken breasts, ground beef, frozen meatballs, and pork loin.

-Cash&Carry: We buy huge pieces of chuck or other beef at Cash&Carry which I then cut into small pieces and freeze.
+Smart Food Service: We buy huge pieces of chuck or other beef at Cash&Carry which I then cut into small pieces and freeze.
 This is by far the cheapest way I have found to buy beef.

 Watch this video to see how I process the large chunks of meat from Cash&Carry.